QubesOS/qubes-posts/2024-09-XX-novacustom-v56-series-qubes-certified.md

 ## Disclaimers

+- In order for Wi-Fi to function properly, `sys-net` must currently be based on a Fedora template.
+The firmware package in Debian templates is currently too old for the certified Wi-Fi cards.
 - Currently requires `kernel-latest`: If you install Qubes OS yourself, you must select the `Install Qubes OS RX using kernel-latest` option on the GRUB menu when booting the installer.
 This non-default kernel option is currently required for the NovaCustom V56 Series to function properly.
 - Due to a [known bug](https://github.com/Dasharo/dasharo-issues/issues/976), the bottom-right USB-C port is currently limited to USB 2.0 speeds.